 Section 1 Assignment of identities for handheld VHF transceivers with digital selective calling and global navigation satellite system

-1 A handheld VHF transceiver with DSC and GNSS may require a unique identification showing that this device has restricted battery capacity and restricted coverage area.
+1 A handheld VHF transceiver with DSC with integrated GNSS receiver may require a unique identification showing that this device has restricted battery capacity and restricted coverage area.
 This may give additional information in an emergency case.

-2 The handheld VHF transceiver with DSC and GNSS should be used exclusively in the maritime mobile service.
+2 The handheld VHF transceiver with DSC with integrated GNSS receiver should be used exclusively in the maritime mobile service.

-3 Handheld VHF transceiver with DSC and GNSS participating in the maritime mobile service should be assigned a unique 9-digit number in the format 81M2I3D4X5X6X7X8X9 where digits 2, 3 and 4 represents the MID and X is any figure from 0 to 9.
+3 Handheld VHF transceiver with DSC with integrated GNSS receiver participating in the maritime mobile service should be assigned a unique 9-digit number in the format 81M2I3D4X5X6X7X8X9 where digits 2, 3 and 4 represents the MID and X is any figure from 0 to 9.
 The MID represents the administration assigning the identity to the handheld transceiver.

 81M2I3D4X5X6X7X8X9